Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

 The distribution of rational points on toric varieties have long remained central objects of study in arithmetic geometry.
-Manin's conjecture \eqref{eq:Maninconj} (i.e. when $\CF$ is the whole adelic space $X(\RA_\BQ)$) for toric varieties is established by Batyrev and Tschinkel in \cite{Bat-Tsch1,Bat-Tsch2} (see also the preprint of Chambert-Loir and Tschinkel \cite{Chambert-Loir-Tsch} concerning integral points) using harmonic analysis, and independently by Salberger in \cite{Salberger} using the \emph{universal torsor method}.
-In la Bretèche's work \cite{Breteche,Breteche2}, Salberger's approach is combined with an analytic method on multivariate Dirichlet series attached to certain arithmetic functions.
-The works \cite{Bat-Tsch1,Bat-Tsch2,Breteche} all provide asymptotic formulas with power-saving secondary terms (note that $\CL(X(\RA_\BQ^f))=1$): where $\CQ$ is a polynomial with real coefficients of degree $r-1$ and $0<\iota<1$.
-Subsequent work of Pieropan and Schindler \cite{Pieropan-Schindler} deals with the distribution of Campana points on toric varieties.
+Manin's conjecture for toric varieties is established by Batyrev and Tschinkel in \cite{Bat-Tsch1,Bat-Tsch2} using harmonic analysis, and in the split case it is also independently proven by Salberger \cite{Salberger} using the \emph{universal torsor method}.
+In de la Bretèche's work \cite{Breteche,Breteche2}, Salberger's approach is combined with an analytic method for multivariate Dirichlet series attached to certain arithmetic functions.
+The works \cite{Bat-Tsch1,Bat-Tsch2,Breteche} all provide asymptotic formulas with power-saving secondary terms: where $H$ is a suitable anticanonical height function, $\CQ$ is a polynomial with real coefficients of degree $r-1$, and $0<\iota<1$.

-Salberger's universal torsor method \cite{Salberger} is the main ingredient of our approach to proving Theorems \ref{thm:mainequidist} and \ref{thm:maingeomsieve}.
-This method has the advantage that the parametrisation of rational points is made in a totally explicit way that strongly ties to the combinatorial data of the structural fan.
-This method also proves powerful (and works over arbitrary number fields) in \cite{Huang}, in which the author studies Diophantine approximation of rational points.